OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

   </manifest>
   ```

-2. Contents of the file stored in "res/xml/network_security_config.xml":
+Open the identified file.
+In this case, the file can be found at "res/xml/network_security_config.xml":

   ```xml
   <?xml version="1.0" encoding="utf-8"?>